srnagar/java-sdk-docs/identity_service_principal_auth.md

 * [Client Secret Credential](#client-secret-credential)
 * [Client Certificate Credential](#client-certificate-credential)

+More conceptual details can be found here for [Service principal authentication](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals).

 ## Creating a Service Principal with the Azure CLI
 Use the [Azure CLI][azure_cli] snippet below to create/get client secret credentials.